-Based on what genes are being expressed in the biopsy, clinicians will be able to tell whether the endometrium is receptive or non-receptive to an embryo at the time of the biopsy.
+Based on what genes are being expressed in the biopsy, the test claims to give clinicians information on whether the endometrium is receptive or non-receptive to an embryo at the time of the biopsy.

 How is the ERA biopsy performed on a patient?

-In order to get the most accurate results, the biopsy should be performed at the exact moment when doctors would transfer an embryo into a patient’s uterus.
+The biopsy is usually performed at the exact moment when doctors would transfer an embryo into a patient’s uterus.